 - Do not give the person coffee

-- Don’t get the person to take a cold shower
+- Do not make them take a cold shower

-We look at how to deal with alcohol poisoning in more detail right here.
+We look at how to deal with alcohol poisoning in more detail here.

 Other Uses For Grain Alcohol

-- Disinfect wounds: Everclear and other grain alcohol makes a highly efficient disinfectant.
+- Disinfect wounds: Everclear and other grain alcohol make a highly efficient disinfectant.
 You can use any kind of liquor to sterilize wounds but using high-proof grain alcohol is the most effective way to kill bacteria.
-You should take care to also rinse your wound with water and to seek medical attention if necessary
+Be sure to also rinse your wound with water and to seek medical attention if necessary.

 - Air freshener: You can make your own air freshener by pouring some grain alcohol into a bottle along with a few drops of your favorite essential oils

-- Bug killer: In the same way it attacks bacteria, so grain alcohol can be used to fight back against bugs and creepy-crawlies.
-Mix up some grain alcohol with equal parts of water and you’ll blitz any bugs that worm their way inside your home
+- Bug killer: In the same way it attacks bacteria, grain alcohol can be used to fight back against bugs and creepy crawlies.
+Mix up some grain alcohol with equal parts of water and you’ll blitz any bugs that worm their way inside your home.

 - Deodorant: Sidestep the enormous number of additives in a store-bought stick deodorant and make your own with grain alcohol.
 Mix in a few drops of essential oil for a subtle scent

-If you’ve got a bottle of Everclear at home, you’re much better placed using it around the household as above instead of drinking.
-Do yourself a favor and leave this stuff alone.
+If you’ve got a bottle of Everclear at home, you’re much better placed using it around the house instead of drinking.
+It’s best to leave this product alone to avoid negative side effects.

 What To Do Next